-Condition dition Response
+C ondition Response

 1. To ensure consistency with 9.1 Directions 2.3 Heritage Conservation and 4.3 Flood Prone Land, the following studies are to be completed prior to public exhibition: These required reports have all been provided.
-Re to Tables 2 and 3 above.
+Refer to Tables 2 and 3 above.

-• An Aboriginal Cultural Heritage Assessment
+An Aboriginal Cultural Heritage Assessment

-• A Conservation Management Plan that provides for the long-term conservation of significant coke work heritage components
+A Conservation Management Plan that provides for the long-term conservation of significant coke work heritage components

-٠ Revised flood study (including flood modelling); and
+Revised flood study (including flood modelling); and

-• Geomorphological report
+Geomorphological report

-2. ne following studies are also to be completed ior to public exhibition: These required reports have all been provided.
+2. The following studies are also to be completed prior to public exhibition: These required reports have all been provided.
 Refer to Tables 2 and 3 above.

-• A revised ecological assessment
+A revised ecological assessment

-• A revised traffic impact assessment; and
+A revised traffic impact assessment; and

-• A revised remediation plan
+A revised remediation plan